 You must then take the difficult step of talking to your family and caregivers about how you would like to experience your final days.
 Each person will react differently to this, but you can reassure them this is what is best for you.
 You may need to prevail upon them that only you can make such choices about your end of life care and it is solely your right to do so.

-If you think your healthcare provider will be reluctant, it may be better served to work things out with your family first and then speak with your provider as a united front.
-It is a deeply personal choice, and only you will be the best one to know which approach may work better for your situation.
+If you think your healthcare provider will be reluctant, it may be better to work things out with your family first and then speak with your provider as a united front.
+It is a deeply personal choice, and you are the best one to decide which approach may work better for your situation.

 Once you have made your choice, have your healthcare providers’ support, and, hopefully, have the blessing of your loved ones, work with them to settle on the most compassionate and appropriate care that will make your remaining days as comfortable and fulfilling as possible.
 Some call this process “Dying Well.”